syncfusion-content/java-file-format-docs/java-file-formats/Licensing/how-to-generate.md

 ---
 layout: post
 title: Overview of Syncfusion license generation - Syncfusion
-description: Learn here about how to generate Syncfusion Java FileForamt license key for syncfusion Java FileForamt application for license validation.
+description: Learn here about how to generate Syncfusion FileForamt license key for syncfusion FileForamt application for license validation.
 platform: java-file-formats
 control: Essential Studio
 documentation: ug
 ---

-# Generate Syncfusion Java FileForamt License key
+# Generate Syncfusion FileForamt License key

 License keys for Java can be generated from the [License & Downloads](https://syncfusion.com/account/downloads) or [Trial & Downloads](https://www.syncfusion.com/account/manage-trials/downloads) section from your Syncfusion account.